matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 replace failing instances.
 Zero Downtime Deployments: Release new versions without downtime.

 536) Serverless?
-Answer: What if tou don't need to worry about servers and focus on your code?
+Answer: What if you don't need to worry about servers and focus on your code?
 Enter Serverless.
 You don't worry about infrastructure (zero visibility into infrastructure).
 Flexible scaling and automated high availability.
 Pay for use.
 You focus on code and the cloud managed service takes care of all that is needed to scale your code to serve millions of requests!
 Pay for requests.